ChristianLempa/cheat-sheets/misc/markdown.md

 ### Task list

 create task list.
-to create a taksk lsit start line with square brackets with an empty space ex. [ <space> ] and add text for task to check the task replace the space between the bracket with "x"
+to create a taksk lsit start line with square brackets with an empty space. ex. [ <space> ] and add text for task. to check the task replace the space between the bracket with "x".

 ```markdown
 [x] Write the post